Wisley Cream Clematis Plants

 • RHS Award of Garden Merit

 Wisley Cream is an evergreen winter-flowering clematis with elegant pale cream green-tinged flowers from December into early spring, which are a great resource for pollinators in the lean season.
 The blooms are pretty, single bell-shaped affairs with lovely yellow stamens, which nod daintily from the plant.
 Worth a mention, too, are the soft, fluffy seedheads and rich purple-brown stems, which complement the flowers beautifully.
-It thrives in a spot in full sun, where it will thrum with the buzz of bees throughout the flowering season.
+It thrives in a spot in full sun, where it'll thrum with the buzz of bees throughout the flowering season.
 An RHS AGM winner, it's reliable, gorgeous and the ideal climber for a south or west-facing fence, arbour or pergola that can be seen and admired from the house, lifting the spirits in the winter months.
 Take a look at our full range of clematis varieties.

 Features